ragibson/ModularityPruning/README.md

 which is the stable 4-community split of the Karate Club network.

 ## More Information

-More package documentation is available in the [functions README](functions_README.md).

 The [TODO README](TODO.md) and [performance README](performance_README.md)
 may also be of interest.